warbe-maker/VBA-Message/MsgWiki.md

 codePublic Sub AutoSizeHeight( _
                     ByRef as_ctl As Variant, _
                     ByVal as_text As String, _
-           Optional ByVal as_width As Single = 0, _
+           Optional ByVal as_width_limit As Single = 0, _
            Optional ByVal as_height As Single = 0, _
            Optional ByVal as_append As Boolean = False) ' ------------------------------------------------------------------------------
 ' Autosizes the control (ctl) a TextBoxe or Label.
-When a width (as_width) ' is provided, the width is maintained and the height varies.
+When the width is limited ' (as_width_limit > 0) the height is auto-sized and a minimum height is ignored.
-' When a height (as_height) is provided, the height is maintained and ' the width varies
+' When a minimum height is provided (as_min_height > 0) is provided, the height ' is maintained disregarding the height required for the text.
-' Note: A provided height is ignored when a width is provided!.
 ' ------------------------------------------------------------------------------
     Dim tbx As My forms.TextBox
     Dim lbl As My forms.Label